Facilitated drum circles for all ages, groups, & venues. Parties, events, & churches, to seniors, special needs groups,

 After moving to Florida in 1975, I played percussion in various bands and orchestras,

 toured and recorded with a number of them, plus worked as a session musician.

 I also started my acting career while in Florida.
 I moved to New York briefly, then on to Los Angeles, where,

 for 15 years, I worked as a musician, and a character actor.
 I appeared in a number of TV shows, films, and

 commercials.
 I was also a frequent guest performer on "The Tonight Show With Jay Leno" for 8 seasons.

-I'm a member of AFTRA/SAG, the two major performing arts unions.
+I'm a member of AFTRA/SAG, the two major performing arts unions that merged into one.

 I've been attending and facilitating drum circles for over 30 years.
 I think it helps to keep me sane.
 I've facilitated

 drumming events for the U.S. ARMY Chief Of Chaplains Religious Education Conference, Jazz Festivals, County State Fairs,

 The Florida Festivals & Events Association's Convention Trade Show, as well as many other major groups and companies,